fsharp/fslang-design/FSharp-4.1/FS-1009-mutually-referential-types-and-modules-single-scope.md

     member x.StartTheEngines() = ... raise (NoFuelInPlane x)
 ```

-* There is also some syntactic awkwardness when mutually refential types have attributes, e.g.
+* There is also some syntactic awkwardness when mutually referential types have attributes, e.g.

 ```fsharp
 [<Struct>]